 Doulas provide continuous support for the whole family through pregnancy, birth and in the early days of parenthood.
 Filling a role that new parents and families have always needed, we are there to listen, give confidence and not judge.
 Offering flexible, practical and emotional support in homes as well as in hospitals throughout the UK.

 A wide variety of women, parents and families from different communities, with different needs and planning all kinds of birth hire doulas.
-We work with new parents who make a diverse range of parenting choices and believe there is a doula out there for every woman, parent and family.
+We work with new parents who make a diverse range of parenting choices and believe there is a doula out there for everyone.

-While doulas are not there to change outcomes there is growing evidence that having a birth or postnatal doula brings a number of tangible benefits.
+While doulas are not there to change outcomes there is evidence that having a birth or postnatal doula brings a number of tangible benefits.
 From reducing intervention rates, shortening labour and improving the condition of babies at birth.